static site checker

 or better, or Visual Studios 2017 / 2019 / 2022 under Windows.
 I have

-built & tested a 64-bit version in various OSs on intel/amd & arm64
+built & tested it in various OSs on some amd64 & arm64 architectures.

 Although ssc builds with older compilers on some older systems, not all